Sargent scores again for Bremen in 1-1 draw with Cologne - WTMJ

 AP Sports Writer

-BERLIN (AP) — American forward Josh Sargent scored for the second consecutive Bundesliga game only for Cologne to come back and draw 1-1 with Werder Bremen in their relegation battle on Sunday.
+BERLIN (AP) — American forward Josh Sargent scored for the second straight Bundesliga game only for Cologne to come back and draw 1-1 with Werder Bremen in their relegation fight on Sunday.

-Cologne was the more active team in a first half of few chances, but Bremen improved after the break and Sargent duly scored in the 66th minute when he was left free at the back post to head in Romano Schmid’s deep cross.
+Cologne was the more active team in a first half of few chances, but Bremen improved after the break.
+Sargent scored in the 66th minute when he was left free at the back post to head in Romano Schmid’s deep cross.

 It was Sargent’s fourth league goal this season, a week after he scored Bremen’s winner against Eintracht Frankfurt.